jmlon/awsExamplesTS/src/OpenSearch/INFO.md

 ### Provisioned OpenSearch Domain
 Indexes held in domains.
-Index data stored in local disks (EBS)
+Index data stored in local disks (EBS) - "Hot" storage, fastest, read/write.
+Ultrawarm = S3 + Caching.
+Read-only.
+Lower cost.
+Cold storage = S3, Cheaper, for infrequently accessed data.

 Snapshots:
 - Automated: Only for recovery.
 Stored in S3, no additional cost.
 - Manual: For recovery and moving data to other cluster.
 Stored in S3, standard charges.